Elinor L Sullivan

 Dr. Sullivan specializes in behavioral neuroscience with specific training and expertise in nonhuman primate behavior.
 A primary focus of the Sullivan laboratory is examining the influence of the metabolic and dietary environment on behavioral regulation with an emphasis on behaviors that relate to human mental health and behavioral disorders including anxiety, depression, attention deficit hyperactivity disorder, and autism spectrum disorders.
 Furthermore, Dr. Sullivan has expertise in whole animal physiology and measurement of energy balance regulation, feeding behavior and food preference.
 One specific focus is the impact that exposure to maternal obesity and high fat diet consumption during the perinatal period has on the behavior and physiology of the developing offspring.

 Dr. Sullivan has been working with nonhuman primates at the ONPRC since 2002.
 First, she was a graduate student with Dr. Judy Cameron, examining factors that contribute to individual differences in body weight gain in female nonhuman primates, and then a postdoctoral fellow and Staff Scientist under Dr. Kevin Grove’s mentorship.
 Dr. Sullivan became an Assistant Professor at the University of Portland and an Adjunct Assistant Scientist at ONPRC in 2011.
-She is one of the founding faculty members of the new ONPRC Division of Diabetes, Obesity, & Metabolism, and became an Assistant (core) Scientist at ONPRC in 2013.
+She is one of the founding faculty members of the new ONPRC Division of Diabetes, Obesity, & Metabolism.
+Dr. Sullivan is currently an Assistant (core) Scientist in the Divisions of Neuroscience and Diabetes, Obesity & Metabolism.
 Dr. Sullivan is actively involved in training future scientists through her teaching and mentoring of University of Portland undergraduate students.
-Since 2011, Dr. Sullivan has mentored 14 students and a postdoctoral fellow.
+Since 2011, Dr. Sullivan has mentored 25 students and two postdoctoral fellows.
 In addition, she participates in teaching graduate level courses, judging student research presentations at OHSU Research Week, and serving on thesis committees.

 Sullivan EL, Nousen EK, Chamlou KA.
 (2012).
 Maternal high fat diet consumption during the perinatal period programs offspring behavior.
 Physiology & Behavior, 2012 Oct 17. doi: 10.1016/j.physbeh.2012.07.014.
 [Epub ahead of print].
 PMCID: PMC3594403.